 - Extremely diverse student body—learn with other students from a wide range of backgrounds.

 - Up to 42 lower-division electives (free after the first 3) can be earned through our Prior Professional Educational Experience program.

 - Accepts a wide range of transfer credits, from military transcripted credits to credits from Associates degrees that do not usually transfer.
 A number of articulation agreements allow additional credits from completed associates degrees in human services, early childhood education, business, and other programs from specific technical colleges.
-Go to www.uwm.edu/ceed for more detail.
+Visit the CEED BS website for more detail.

 General Education Requirements (GERs)

 UW-Milwaukee has General Education Requirements that must be met in order to earn a bachelor’s degree.
 Some of the requirements of your program may fulfill the campus GERs.
 Please review the requirements and consult with your academic advisor.